Richard Pampuri: Religious life

 Pampuri joined the Hospitallers of Saint John of God in Milan on 22 June 1927 so as to follow evangelical holiness in a closer manner and at the same time to be able to continue his medical profession so as to alleviate the suffering of his fellow neighbours.
 He had hoped to become a Jesuit but rethought it and decided against it.
 He entered the novitiate at Brescia and at that time was given the religious habit of the order and the religious name of "Riccardo".
-Once he had completed probation period of training he made his profession of religious vows on 24 October 1928.
+Once he had completed a probation period of training, he made his profession of religious vows on 24 October 1928.
 He was then appointed as the director of the free dental clinic attached to the order's hospital at Brescia.

 Illness and death

-Pampuri suffered a fresh outbreak of pleurisy which he had first contracted during his war service and this soon degenerated into specific bronco-pneumonia coupled with tuberculosis which worsened in January 1930 to the point where he had to cut back on his work; these difficulties first were of a respiratory kind since 1929.
+Pampuri had a fresh outbreak of pleurisy which he had first contracted during his war service and this soon degenerated into specific bronco-pneumonia coupled with tuberculosis which worsened in January 1930 to the point where he had to cut back on his work; these difficulties first were of a respiratory kind since 1929.
 On 18 April 1930 he was taken from Brescia to Milan where he died on 1 May; he had met his nephew Alessandro on 30 April to bid him farewell.
 His remains are in his old parish church in his village of Trivolzio after being exhumed and relocated on 16 May 1951.